Texas Longhorns football under Mack Brown: After Brown

 On November 18, 2008, The University of Texas announced that Longhorn defensive coordinator Will Muschamp would succeed Mack Brown as head football coach, though there was no timetable set for Brown's departure and both Brown and UT said they expected Brown to stay a long time.
-Following the Longhorns' 5-7 season in 2010, Muschamp accepted the head coaching position at the University of Florida.
+Following the Longhorns' 5–7 season in 2010, Muschamp accepted the head coaching position at the University of Florida.

-Charlie Strong was hired from the University of Louisville to replace Brown for the 2014 season, but was fired following the 2015 season after posting an 11-14 record.
+Charlie Strong was hired from the University of Louisville to replace Brown for the 2014 season, but was fired following the 2015 season after posting an 11–14 record.

 Tom Herman replaced Strong for the 2016 season.
-Herman went 32-18 in four seasons as head coach.
-His time featured a conference runner-up finish in 2018 and a 4-0 bowl record, including a Sugar Bowl victory over Georgia in 2018.
+Herman went 32–18 in four seasons as head coach.
+His time featured a conference runner-up finish in 2018 and a 4–0 bowl record, including a Sugar Bowl victory over Georgia in 2018.
 Despite his relative success, Herman was fired on January 2, 2021.

-Steve Sarkisian replaced Herman, and had a 5-7 record in the 2021 season.
+Steve Sarkisian replaced Herman, and had a 5–7 record in the 2021 season.
 The 2022 season showed much improvement, with Texas earning a bowl berth and appearing in the AP Poll and College Football Playoff Poll.
+Texas finally broke through in 2023, winning the Big 12 in their final season in the conference en route to their first College Football Playoff appearance.
+However, the Longhorns fell to Washington in the Sugar Bowl 37-31 and just missed playing in their first national championship since Brown left.
+The 2024 season (in which Texas played their first season in the SEC) showed similar results, as the Horns jumped to #1 in the AP Poll for the first time since 2009, but a loss to Georgia knocked them down to #5.
+Texas ultimately competed in the SEC Championship in their first season in the conference, but again lost to Georgia in overtime.
+Despite this, Texas clinched their second straight appearance in the College Football Playoff, this time in the first 12-team bracket.
+The Longhorns beat Clemson in the first round and Arizona State in the Peach Bowl to get to the semifinals again.
+However, in the Cotton Bowl, the Longhorns were defeated by Ohio State 28-14 and again just fell one game short of their first national championship appearance since the Brown era.